nllz/IRTF-HRPC/draft-research.md

 ### DDOS attacks
 Many individuals, not excluding IETF engineers, have argued that DDoS attacks are fundamentally against freedom of speech.
 Technically DDoS attacks are when one or multiple host overload the bandwidth or resources of another host by flooding it with traffic, causing it to temporarily stop being available to users.
 One can roughly differentiate three types of DDoS attacks: Volume Based Attacked (This attack aims to make the host unreachable by using up all it's bandwith, often used techniques are: UDP floods and ICMP floods), Protocol Attacks (This attacks aims to use up actual server resources, often used techniques are SYN floods, fragmented packet attacks, and Ping of Death {{RFC4949}}) and Application Layer Attacks (this attack aims to bring down a server, such as the webserver).

-In their 2010 report Zuckerman et al argue that DDoS attacks are a bad thing because they are increasingly used by governments to attack and silence critics.
+In their 2010 report Zuckerman et al argue that DDoS attacks are a malicious tool because they are increasingly used by governments to attack and silence critics.
 Their research demonstrates that in many countries independent media outlets and human rights organizations are the victim of DDoS attacks, which are directly or indirectly linked to their governments.
 These types of attacks are particularly complicated because attribution is difficult, creating a situation in which governments can effectively censor content, while being able to deny involvement in the attacks {{Zuckerman}}.
 DDoS attacks can thus stifle freedom of expression, complicate the ability of independent media and human rights organizations to exercise their right to (online) freedom of association, while facilitating the ability of governments to censor dissent.
 When it comes to comparing DDoS attacks to protests in offline life, it is important to remember that only a limited number of DDoS attacks involved solely willing participants.
 In most cases, the clients are hacked computers of unrelated parties that have not consented to being part of a DDoS (for exceptions see Operation Abibil {{Abibil}} or the Iranian Green Movement DDoS {{GreenMovement}}).

 In addition, DDoS attacks are increasingly used as an extortion tactic, with criminals flooding a website - rendering it inaccessible - until the owner pays them a certain amount of money to stop the attack.
 The costs of mitigating such attacks, either by improving security to prevent them or paying off the attackers, ends up being paid by the consumer.

 All of these issues seem to suggest that the IETF should try to ensure that their protocols cannot be used for DDoS attacks.
 Decreasing the number of vulnerabilities in the network stacks of routers or computers, reducing flaws in HTTPS implementations, and depreciating non-secure HTTP protocols could address this issue.
 The IETF can clearly play a role in bringing about some of these changes, and has indicated in {{RFC7258}} its commitment to mitigating 'pervasive monitoring (...) in the design of IETF protocols, where possible.'
-This means the use of encryption should become standard.
+This means the use of encryption should become standard {{RFC7258}}.
 Effectively, for the web this means standardized use of HTTPS.
 The IETF could redirect its work such that HTPPS becomes part-and-parcel of its standards.
 However, next to the various technical trade-offs that this might lead to it is important to consider that DDoS attacks are sometimes seen as a method for exercising freedom of speech {{Sauter}}.

  There is a need for the IETF to be consistent in the face of attacks (an attack is an attack is an attack) to maintain the viability of the network.
 Arguing that some DDoS attacks should be allowed, based on the motivation of the attackers complicates the work of the IETF.
 Because it approaches PM regardless of the motivation of the attackers (see {{RFC7258}}) for reasoning), taking the motivation of the attackers into account for DDoS would indirectly undermine the ability of the IETF to protect the right to privacy because it introduces an element of inconsistency into how the IETF deals with attacks.